-As part of its mission to provide primary care that is patient-centered, high-quality, confidential, easily accessible and responsive to students’ needs, Health Services will play an essential role in 2020-21 both in the University’s COVID-19 response and for other student health issues and needs.
+As part of its mission to provide primary care that is patient-centered, high-quality, confidential, easily accessible and responsive to students’ needs, Health Services continues to play an essential role in 2020-21 both in the University’s COVID-19 response and for other student health issues and needs.

-Health Services will continue to provide routine and primary care by appointment, as well as assistance with concerns related to COVID-19, at its Andrews House location at 13 Brown Street, the Annex at Minden Hall located at 131 Waterman Street, as well as via telehealth visits.
-To ensure the safety of students receiving care and health providers in the facility, “walk-in” visits are currently prohibited — students can call 401-863-1330 for questions about symptoms or health concerns or to arrange an appointment in person or via telehealth.
+Health Services provides routine and primary care by appointment, and assists with concerns related to COVID-19, at its Andrews House location at 13 Brown Street, the Annex at Minden Hall located at 131 Waterman Street, as well as via telehealth visits.
+To ensure the safety of students receiving care and health providers in the facility, “walk-in” visits remain prohibited — students can call 401-863-1330 for questions about symptoms or health concerns or to arrange an appointment in person or via telehealth.

-In regard to COVID-19, Health Services is in regular contact with the Rhode Island Department of Health (RIDOH) and following all of their guidelines and recommendations for response.
+In regard to COVID-19, Health Services is in regular contact with the Rhode Island Department of Health (RIDOH) and follows all of the state's guidelines and recommendations for response.
 Infection prevention measures have been put in place to ensure the safety of students and staff.

-Brown will perform testing of students at Health Services when they have symptoms that may suggest coronavirus illness, using nasopharyngeal swabs, and samples will continue to be sent to Lifespan labs for processing.
-Testing of symptomatic students and timely results of those tests will aid in the identification of virus on campus and isolation of students who are sick and quarantine of their contacts.
+Brown continues to perform testing of students at Health Services, using nasopharyngeal swabs, when they have symptoms that may suggest coronavirus illness, and samples are sent off campus for processing.
+Testing of symptomatic students and timely results of those tests are aiding in the identification of virus on campus and isolation of students who are sick and quarantine of their contacts.

-The department will require standard clinical personal protective equipment to perform the tests.
-An alternate testing site will be identified on campus for Health Services to perform tests to avoid congestion of symptomatic students at facilities, where other students may visit for unrelated issues.
+The department requires standard clinical personal protective equipment to perform the tests.
+In addition, an alternate testing site has been identified on campus for Health Services to perform tests to avoid congestion of symptomatic students at facilities where other students may visit for unrelated issues.